abdulwajidck/abdulwajid-personal/DEPLOYMENT.md

 ## Troubleshooting

 ### Build Fails
-- Check Node.js version (use 18 or 20)
+- Check Node.js version (use 20 or higher)
 - Ensure all dependencies are in `package.json`
 - Check build logs in Cloudflare dashboard